It’s true that large, multinational companies have huge budgets, thousands of employees, marketing agencies, and often, decades of experience.

-For example, Tesla is a market leader when it comes to innovation in electric cars and Apple is innovative in consumer computer and mobile tech, but Disney ranked ahead of Tesla and Apple in the BrandZ 2018 report on innovation because of its MagicBand (which simplified visits to its theme parks).
+For example, Tesla is a market leader for innovation in electric cars, and Apple is innovative in consumer computer and mobile tech.
+Still, Disney ranked ahead of Tesla and Apple in the BrandZ 2018 report on innovation because of its MagicBand (which simplified visits to its theme parks).

 Innovation comes in many forms.